fbages/hackaton-td-equip4/README.md

 It contains following requests:

-- GET Retrieve all products
-- GET Retrieve one product
-- POST New product
-- PUT Update product
-- DEL Delete product
-- GET Retrieve all services
-- GET Retrieve one service
-- POST New service
-- PUT Update service
-- DEL Delete service
+- POST /convertidorcsv - Body with CSV file to be converted to Json response
-- GET 404 - Not found
+- ALL 404 - Not found